qiskit-community/qiskit-dynamics/docs/userguide/how_to_configure_simulations.rst

 with reasonable accuracy based on our specified tolerances.

-The discrepancy in solving times can be understood by examining the number of RHS evaluations when solving in each instance.
+The discrepancy in solving times can be understood by examining the number of right-hand side (RHS) evaluations when solving the differential equation in each instance.
 The number of RHS evaluations for the first simulation (not in the rotating frame) was:

 .. jupyter-execute::